-- 3.4.7.
-The CB shall identify, when it applied (see box 3) appropriate strata based on the information provided by the group manager on the group members, and on the Group Managers risk assessment.
-Appropriate categories to use for stratification may include: - a) The categories of risk used by the group manager (e.g. low, medium, high, or other classification) - b) Geographical regions - c) Personnel within the Group Manager responsible for support and/or initial audits - 3.4.8.
-Within the strata the certification body shall include a random element in the selection process (See Box 3). - 3.4.9.
-Additionally the CB shall include in the assessment all the group members who have any outstanding Corrective Action Requests from the previous CB assessment. - 3.4.10.
-For annual surveillance assessments, the CB shall ensure that a sample of new members who have joined the group since the previous assessment are visited - 3.4.11.
-The CB shall additionally take into account stakeholder concerns, complaints, unusual or unclear records about the group member held by the Group Manager or other factors, when determining sites to visit. - 3.4.12.
+- 3.4.6.
+Based on the requirements of Chart 2 the CB shall identify, when the conditions of the group or multi-site are heterogeneous(see box 2) appropriate strata based on the information provided by the group manager on the group members, and on the Group Managers risk assessment.
+Appropriate categories to use for stratification may include: - a) The categories of risk used by the group manager (e.g. low, medium, high, or other classification) - b) Geographical regions - c) Personnel within the Group Manager responsible for support and/or initial audits - 3.4.7.
+Within the strata the certification body shall include a random element in the selection process (See Box 2). - 3.4.8.
+Additionally the CB shall include in the assessment all the group members who have any outstanding Corrective Action Requests from the previous CB assessment. - 3.4.9.
+For annual surveillance assessments, the CB shall ensure that a sample of new members who have joined the group since the previous assessment are visited - 3.4.10.
+The CB shall additionally take into account stakeholder concerns, complaints, unusual or unclear records about the group member held by the Group Manager or other factors, when determining sites to visit. - 3.4.11.
 The certification body shall not choose group members/sites to be visited based on convenience of logistics or time constraints.